Skip to content

 Recent Highlights

-• A full paper and a workshop paper co-authored by Dr. Hayashi has been accepted at SC'24 (link).
+• A full paper and a workshop paper co-authored by Dr. Hayashi have been accepted at SC'24 (link,interactive chart).

 • A full paper co-authored by Dr. Hayashi has been accepted at ISC'24 (link).